Find your LNC

 Cardiff and Vale University Health Board

-BMA LNCJDS
+BMA LNCRDS

 These are subcommittees of the BMA LNCs (local negotiating committees) of the lead employer boards.

-Junior doctors in Scotland are employed by one of four employer boards – NHS Greater Glasgow & Clyde, NHS Lothian, NHS Grampian and NHS Education for Scotland (NES) for the duration of their training (foundation, core or specialty training programmes).
+Resident doctors in Scotland are employed by one of four employer boards – NHS Greater Glasgow & Clyde, NHS Lothian, NHS Grampian and NHS Education for Scotland (NES) for the duration of their training (foundation, core or specialty training programmes).

 • NHS Greater Glasgow & Clyde